samlawhon/dotfiles/README.md

    [YouCompleteMe](https://github.com/Valloric/YouCompleteMe).
 Make sure to grab the correct version - use ":version" to check:

-       a.
-32 or 64 bit
+   * 32 or 64 bit
-       b.
-Python version (2.7 should always work and is recommended.
+   * Python version (2.7 should always work and is recommended.
 If you want to use Python 3.x, scan the output of ":version" for which version it's looking for.
      For example, if you see something like "python36.dll" in there, then you need Python 3.6)